muhsinmn/First-MySQL/README.md

-# First-MySQL is my first sql query
+# Mysql Works using Postgresql